 If this intent is not really to do what it says, then why is it in the contract?

-How would it be received if a city, comissioning a notable sculptor to make a new statue for the town square, had a contract that claimed the rights to any other artwork, sculptures or creative output, while the scupltor worked on the city's project?
+How would it be received if a city, commissioning a notable sculptor to make a new statue for the town square, had a contract that claimed the rights to any other artwork, sculptures or creative output, while the sculptor worked on the city's project?
 It seems laughable to think somebody would expect that to be the case.
-But consider how the artist would behave.

-Would this artist do other work while employed with the city, knowing they may claim ownership over it, and just hoping for the best?
+Consider, however, how this might alter the sculptor's behavior.
+Would they do other work while employed with the city, knowing the city may claim ownership over it, but it isn't really their intent, and just hope for the best?

 Would the artist secretly do other work, hiding it from anybody, so that after their agreement is over they can bring it to light?

 Would the artist stop being creative, just finishing the one project for the city, and because they have felt so creatively repressed, just give it a moderate effort, instead of their entire soul?

 Or would they do other work on the side, and gladly hand it over to the City as the agreement says?